Allstarjo/PongPing/README.md

 ## 📝 License

-MIT License - Libre d'utilisation pour l'apprentissage
+MIT License - Free to use for learning purposes

 ---

-🎮 Premier projet de jeu - Octobre 2023
+🎮 First game project - October 2023